Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- New York has not covered the spread at home, and is 0-3 overall there, this season.

-- New York has not gone over the total in three home games this season.
+- In three home games this season, New York has not hit the over.

-- The Panthers are unbeaten ATS (1-0) away from home as 3-point favorites or more.
+- The Panthers are unbeaten ATS (1-0) as 3-point favorites or more on the road.

 - The average point total in Panthers away games this season is 47.3 points, 4.3 more than this matchup's over/under (43).